-Check out the standards, staff experience and the average success rate in the clinic.
+Check out the standards, staff experience and the average success rate of the clinic.
 Evaluate how friendly the clinic is and if you can easily communicate with them.

-Don’t forget to budget for any additional travel and accommodation expenses .
-Such costs can bump up the total cost of your treatment, making the initial quoted price seem much less attractive.
+Don’t forget to budget for any additional travel and accommodation expenses.
+Such costs can bump up the total price of your treatment, making the initial quoted price seem much less attractive.
 Consider combining your treatment with your annual holiday to keep expenses to a minimum.

 Comparing treatment cost to another cost in a different clinic is rather pointless if you are not sure what are you paying for and what is included in that price.
 To immerse into the price details you must ask the right questions, which are:What is the course of treatment for ME and how much does it cost?

 Doctors at a clinic should have access to you and your partner’s medical history including any tests carried out such as tests for Follicle Stimulating Hormone (FSH) or your partner’s semen analysis.
 The doctor will advise you whether any further tests are needed.
 Depending on the state of your health, age, how many children you want or already have the doctor will recommend either proceeding directly to IVF or carry out IUI first.
 If proceeding to IVF you must consider all the additional procedures such as ICSI – (Intracytoplasmic Sperm Injection), embryo genetic testing, etc. Be sure to ask the doctor, how much all the chosen treatment options will cost and, most importantly, what the average number of cycles needed would be.Does the treatment price include tests, medication, lab work and consultations?